Video: Overview of the cerebrum

 I think that's enough on the frontal lobe.
 Next, let's explore the temporal lobe.

 After the frontal lobe, the temporal lobe is the second largest lobe of the brain.
 It largely occupies the middle cranial fossa and is so-called due to its proximity to the temporal bone of the skull.
-The temporal bone is limited superiorly to the lateral sulcus, separating it from the frontal lobe and part of the parietal lobe, and posteriorly, by the preoccipital notch, which marks the beginning of the occipital lobe.
+The temporal lobe is limited superiorly to the lateral sulcus, separating it from the frontal lobe and part of the parietal lobe, and posteriorly, by the preoccipital notch, which marks the beginning of the occipital lobe.

 Functionally, the temporal lobe contains the cortical areas that process hearing as well as sensory aspects of speech and memory.
 The primary auditory area is located along the superior temporal gyrus and represents the specialized part of the cerebral cortex responsible for the reception of auditory information.